Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We create and make available to the scientific community a strong-lensing mass model of the galaxy cluster SMACS\,J0723 at $z=0.39$, the first strong-lensing cluster observed with \jwst.
-Our model uses \JWST\ ERO data, as well as archival, multi-wavelength data of the cluster from optical to X-ray wavelengths and combines both imaging and spectroscopic observations.
-We identify 16 new multiple-image systems, increasing the total number of known strongly lensed galaxies in this field to 21.
-Our best mass model contains only one large cluster-scale halo but also includes two diffuse large-scale halos that account for mass traced by the cluster ICL.
-As a result, our model is able to reproduce the positions of strong-lensing features to within an RMS of \rms.
+We create and make available to the scientific community a robust strong-lensing mass model of the galaxy cluster SMACS\,J0723 at $z=0.39$, the first strong-lensing cluster to be observed with \jwst.
+Our model uses \JWST\ ERO data, as well as archival, multi-wavelength data of the cluster, from optical to X-ray wavelengths, and combines both imaging and spectroscopic observations.
+We identify 17 new multiple-image systems.
+We report a total number of 30 candidate multiple-image systems, two of which are isolated galaxy-galaxy lensed sources.
+Of the final 28 cluster-wide multiple-image systems, we use 21, namely 19 robust systems and two additional candidates located near the intra-cluster light concentrations identified by us. \review{Our best-fit mass model contains only one large cluster-scale halo and includes one diffuse large-scale halo that accounts for mass traced by the cluster ICL.
+Additional halos have masses closer to galaxy-scale halos.
+These halos bring flexibility to our model to adjust their nearby multiple-image systems.
+As a result, our model is able to reproduce overall} the positions of the strong-lensing features to within \rms\ (RMS).

-The mentioned low surface-brightness features -- which appear clearly on large scales and are enhanced in the \textit{JWST} imaging by median filtering -- it is worth noting that the excess stellar cluster light might well represent a potential signature of a recent merger event.
+The mentioned excess stellar cluster light (low surface-brightness features that appear clearly on large scales and are enhanced in the \textit{JWST} imaging by median filtering) may represent the signature of a recent merger event.
 Indeed, the combined evidence from our analysis of the overall mass distribution, radial velocities of cluster galaxies, and ICM properties also suggests that SMACS\,J0723 recently underwent a merger along an axis close to our line of sight but is well on its way to relaxation, as reflected in the nearly perfect alignment of the X-ray peak with the BCG and the overall mass distribution, as well as the increased ICM cooling in an emerging compact gaseous cluster core.

 By combining greatly increased sensitivity with broad spectral coverage and spectacular spectroscopic capabilities, \jwst's observation of SMACS\,J0723 reveals exquisite panchromatic details that not only dramatically facilitate the identification of multiple images of galaxies at redshift greater than 5 but also provide additional leverage to constrain the dynamical and merger history of clusters.